Newfoundland and Labrador became a Canadian province on March 31, 1949.

 - deaths (1891 to 1949)

-Learn more about vital statistics and parish records held at the The Rooms on their Genealogy Research page.
+Learn more about vital statistics and parish records held at The Rooms: Collections & Research.

 Official copies of vital records for any years must be ordered from the Newfoundland and Labrador Vital Statistics Online Services.